Indian Army chief Gen Pande arrives in Nepal on 5-day visit to bolster defence ties | Law-Order

 - Nepal

-Indian Army chief Gen Manoj Pande arrived here on Sunday on a five-day official visit during which he will hold extensive talks with the country's top civil and military leadership.
+Indian Army chief Gen Manoj Pande arrived here on Sunday on a five-day official visit during which he will hold extensive talks with the country's top civil and military leadership and bolster defence ties between the two neighbouring countries.

 Nepal’s Vice Chief of Army Staff Lt.
 Gen. Bal Krishna Karki received Gen Pande at the Tribhuvan International Airport upon his arrival here.

-During his visit, Gen Pande will be conferred with the honorary rank of General of the Nepal Army by President Bidya Devi Bhandari at a ceremony in Kathmandu on Monday.
+During his visit, Gen Pande will be conferred with the honorary rank of General of the Nepal Army by President Bidya Devi Bhandari at a ceremony at Sital Nivas, the official residence of Bhandari on Monday.

 There has been a long tradition of exchange of visits by the army chiefs of Nepal and India and to confer the title of honorary General to both the army chiefs.